aisingapore/TagUI/src/media/RPA Workshop.md

 </details>

 ###  VISUAL AUTOMATION
 TagUI has built-in integration with [SikuliX (base on OpenCV)](http://sikulix.com) to allow visually identifying the web elements and desktop UI (user interface) elements for interaction by providing their images or (x,y) coordinates.
 Applicable steps are click, hover, type, select, read, show, save, snap, keyboard, mouse.
-To use visual automation, Java JDK v8 (64-bit) is required.
+To use visual automation, Java JDK v8 (64-bit) or later is needed.

-1. Check that [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) is installed (entering `java -version` returns your Java version)
+1. Check that [Java JDK (64-bit)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) is installed (entering `java -version` returns your Java version)
 2. After Java is installed, you will have to restart your command prompt or terminal to use it
 3. On Windows, set display magnification to recommended %, if it doesn't work then 100%
 4. On Windows, if TagUI just hangs there, see if it's due to [this issue and try the solution](https://github.com/kelaberetiv/TagUI/issues/229)
 5. On macOS, if can't find image on screen, may be due to [how the image was captured](https://github.com/kelaberetiv/TagUI/issues/240#issuecomment-405030276)
 6. On Linux, requires installing and setting up dependencies by following [this guide](https://sikulix-2014.readthedocs.io/en/latest/newslinux.html#version-1-1-4-special-for-linux-people)

+>Important note - the element that corresponds to the image must be visible on the screen for visual automation to succeed.
+If it's blocked by another window for example, the automation will be unable to find the element.

 To use visual automation, simply specify an image (in .png or .bmp format) to visually look for in place of the element identifier.
+Relative paths are supported for image filenames (eg pc.png, images/button.bmp).
 Alternatively, you can specify the (x,y) coordinates of the element that you want to interact with.

-> Important!
-The element that corresponds to the image must be visible on the screen for visual automation to succeed.
-If it's blocked by another window for example, the automation will be unable to find the element.
+![Sample Visual Automation](https://raw.githubusercontent.com/tebelorg/Tump/master/visual_flow.gif)

 To type onto the screen instead of a particular element, use `keyboard text` or `keyboard [modifiers]text` ([examples](https://github.com/kelaberetiv/TagUI/issues/370)).
 To do a snapshot or an OCR of the whole screen, use `page.png` or `page.bmp` as the element identifier for steps snap / read.
-Relative paths are supported for image filenames (eg pc.png, images/button.bmp).
 The usual helper functions visible() / present() can also be used to check whether an image is visible on the screen.

+>Transparency (0% opacity) is supported in .png images, for eg using an image of an UI element with transparent background to enable clicking on an UI element that appears on different backgrounds on different occasions.
+>
+>Another example is an image of the window or frame (PDF viewer, MS Word, textbox etc) with the center content of the image set as transparent.
+This allows using read, show, save, snap steps to perform OCR and save snapshots for application windows, containers, frames, textboxes with varying content.

 The keyboard and mouse steps, as well as helper functions mouse_xy(), mouse_x(), mouse_y(), can be used to do complex UI interactions.
 A screen (real or Xvfb) is needed for visual automation.
 [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) (optical character recognition) is used for visually retrieving text.
 Also, by using vision step, you can send [custom SikuliX commands](http://sikulix-2014.readthedocs.io/en/latest/genindex.html) to do things that are not covered by TagUI.

-![Sample Visual Automation](https://raw.githubusercontent.com/tebelorg/Tump/master/visual_flow.gif)

 # [Further Resources](https://github.com/kelaberetiv/TagUI)
 *For more info and documentation on TagUI, visit its [repository page](https://github.com/kelaberetiv/TagUI).*